NetBurner 3.5.7

 bool expired () const

-Determine whether the timeout duration has elapsed.
-More...
+Check whether the timeout has expired.

 operator bool () const